-She signed on with weight loss brand Jenny Craig and has now lost more than 30kg.
+She signed on with weight loss brand Jenny Craig in 2019 and at the time, lost more than 30kg.

 Detailing the abuse that she suffered at the hands of her father from the age of six, readers were horrified to discover that while the tennis prodigy was publicly killing it on the court, in private she was regularly kicked and whipped with a leather belt.

-Since the book's release, Jelena has received a flurry of support from fans, and by laying her demons to rest in its pages, she has become a champion and spokesperson for those suffering from both abuse and mental illness.
+Since the book's release, which topped the Aussie book charts, Jelena has received a flurry of support from fans, and by laying her demons to rest in its pages, she has become a champion and spokesperson for those suffering from both abuse and mental illness.